DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 On the marketing front, I've been in charge of instrumenting analytics on the various Netlify products from [app.netlify.com](https://app.netlify.com/), [our site](http://netlify.com), API, and wide variety of micro sites.
 This data is a crucial part of the product feedback loop and helps us make data driven decisions on where we head to next.

-On the marketing-ops front, I've built a variety of serverless services to help with new user onboarding, sales enablement, usage telemetry & referral tracking.
+On the marketing-ops front, I've built a variety of serverless services to help with new user on-boarding, sales enablement, usage telemetry & referral tracking.
 I'm hoping to open source these at some point.

 User Retention + Activation is also a large component of what I have been working on for the past year here at Netlify.
 You might have seen an email or two for me 🙈.
 I apologize for that, we try to make them as helpful & actionable as possible!